Listen to This Article

 Explore as many ideas as possible to show off your sustainable packaging materials!
 If you are making the investment and increasing your costs & retail price, then find a marketing angle to provide immediate conversions and future brand recall.

-If consumers don’t know that they’re sustainable, it’s no different from the plastic packaging sitting next to it.
-Here are some ideas; put it in big letters, add a large sticker, or use earth-tones in your design to show off how “green” your packaging is.
-But always test this on-shelf against a true competitive landscape before concluding it is the right message for your product packaging.
+If consumers don’t know they’re sustainable, it’s no different from the plastic packaging sitting next to it.
+Here are some ideas; put it in big letters, add a large sticker, or use earth tones in your design to show off how “green” your packaging is.
+But always test this on-shelf against a competitive landscape before concluding it is the right message for your product packaging.